 If you get a Page Cannot be Displayed error, please refer to the Troubleshooting section for assistance.

 Setup Wizard

 You may run the setup wizard from the opening Internet Setup window to quickly set up your router.
-Click Internet Connection Setup Wizard, and the first window of the wizard will open.
+Click Internet Connection Setup Wizard, you will be directed to the first window of the wizard.